 The Plus side to this…

-(If you’re looking for a very similar dog but that might be even easier to train than an American Water Spaniel, you may want to consider a Boykin Spaniel.
+(If you’re looking for a similar dog that might be even easier to train than an American Water Spaniel, you may want to consider a Boykin Spaniel.
 But, keep in mind, Boykin Spaniels need more exercise than American Water Spaniels).

 Apartment living and American Water Spaniels